Lambley Village, Nottinghamshire

 Aerial view of Lambley Village courtesy of Lambley Millennium Committee

-© John Berrington, 1999-2012
+© John Berrington, 1999-2020

 The village has a

 population of some 550 (although the Electoral Ward contains nearly

-centre of the village is a conservation area with
+centre of the village is a conservation area with many fine vernacular

-the Pingle, which was the site of a medieval Manor House.
+the Pingle3, which was the site of a medieval Manor House.
 The remains of a windmill

-famous natural feature of the village is probably Lambley Dumbles,
+famous natural feature of the village is probably Lambley Dumbles4,

 a series of small, deep, valleys running into the village from the

-Page created by Mick Cooper for Lambley Village Hall Association © 2001-2013.
-Last update 23 September 2013.
+Page created by Mick Cooper for Lambley Village Hall Association © 2001-2020.
+Last update 31 December 2019.